gwilku/jscan-docs/jeep/jt.rst

 3. Open TPMS settings
 4. Set TPMS thresholds in the following:

+	- Light Load Inflation Pressure Front / Rear Tire: Leave at 0.
-	- Light Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* This value is used as the **minimum** pressure when the **vehicle is not loaded**.
-Possible range is **25-80psi**, however, there are reports that his value is set to 0 by default.
-If that's the case in your vehicle (see "Current value in ECU" when doing the adaptation), don't change it.
+	- Max Load Inflation Pressure Front / Rear Tire: This value is used as the **minimum** pressure.
+Change this to your liking.

-	- Max Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
-Possible range is **25-80psi**.
+5. Close the car, let it sit for a few minutes, and then go for a test drive and reach minimum of 30mph then system should relearn the new settings.

+6. If you see no change in behaviour, continue to the next step:

-5. Reset the TPMS.
+7. Reset the TPMS.
 Use **!Restart all ecus** option:

 	- from the drop-down menu choose Tire Pressure Monitor - Power On Restart
 	- tap GO
+	- once procedure is complete, repeat step 5.

 .. _ESS: https://jscan-docs.readthedocs.io/en/latest/jeep/jeep.html#ess-engine-start-stop-system